mocks-server/website/docs/usage/variants/json.md

 ## Response headers

-By defaul, the `json` variant type sets a `Content-Type` header in the response with value `application/json; charset=utf-8`, but it can be changed using the headers option.
+By default, the `json` variant type sets a `Content-Type` header in the response with value `application/json; charset=utf-8`, but it can be changed using the headers option.